 - and fishery

-This, among other things, will benefit Odisha state’s Scheduled Castes(SC) and Scheduled Tribes(ST) population.
+This, among other things, will benefit Odisha state’s Scheduled Castes(SC) and Scheduled Tribe People(ST) population.
 The activities are as follows for instance:

 - Small goat-rearing operations